Backpacker Tax And What Does It Mean For You

 The backpacker tax was introduced in 2017 to ensure working holiday makers pay a fairer amount of tax on their Australian earnings.
-Previously, they were taxed at the same rates as non residents which started at 32.5% from the first dollar earned.
+Previously, they were taxed at the same rates as non-residents, which started at 32.5% from the first dollar earned.

-Any income over $45,000 for working holiday makers is taxed at the standard resident tax rates, which range from 32.5% to a maximum of 45% for amounts over $180,000.
+Any income over $45,000 for working holiday makers is taxed at the standard resident tax rates, which range from 32.5% to a maximum of 45% for amounts over $190,000.
 The special backpacker tax rates only applies to the first $45K you earn.

-Working Holiday Rates
+Working Holiday Tax Rates in Australia

 Taxable incomeTax on this income